-To relax the assumption of parametric dependence of stock returns on Taylor rule fundamentals, we use the Bhattacharya-Matusita-Hellinger (BMH) metric entropy is used to test for the generic dependence of stock returns on Taylor rule fundamentals.
+To relax the assumption of parametric dependence of stock returns on Taylor rule fundamentals, we test for the generic dependence of stock returns on Taylor rule fundamentals using the Bhattacharya-Matusita-Hellinger (BMH) metric entropy.
 Table 6 reports the results of the entropy-based dependence tests for the Fed model with Taylor rule fundamentals, and Table 7 contains the results for the two benchmark models.
 The entropy measure is defined over densities of stock returns that are estimated non-parametrically following Maasoumi and Racine (2002).
 If the actual returns and the returns predicted by the Fed Model with Taylor rule fundamentals are independent, the value of the BMH statistic is zero.
-The test statistic increases as the model's predictive ability improves.
+The test statistic increases, as the model's predictive ability improves.
 A significant test statistic indicates that the stock return depends on the predictors in the Taylor rule model.

 Across the specifications with and without smoothing, we find evidence of nonparametric dependence between the distribution of actual returns and predicted returns from the Taylor rule based models for all forecast windows with at least one measure of output gap.
-The strongest evidence of nonparametric dependence is found for the model with smoothing, where the evidence of significant nonparametric dependence is found for all window sizes and output gap measures, except for the case with the BK output gap.
+The strongest evidence of nonparametric dependence is found for the model with smoothing, where the BMH test is significant for all window sizes and output gap measures, with one exception for the BK output gap.